 Mortality rates were based on the RP-2000 Combined Mortality Table projected to 2025 with projection scale BB, and set forward two years for males and one year for females is used for the period after service retirement and for dependent beneficiaries.
 The RP-2000 Disabled Mortality Table set forward two years for males and seven years for females is used for the period after disability retirement.
-The demographic actuarial assumptions for retirement, disability incidence, withdrawal, rates of plan participation, and rates of plan election used in the June 30, 2018 valuation were based on the results of the most recent actuarial experience studies for the System, which covered the five-year period ending June 30, 2015.
-The remaining actuarial assumptions used in the June 30, 2018 valuation of the MIF were based on a review of recent plan experience done concurrently with the June 30, 2018 valuation.
-The health care cost trend rate assumption was updated for the June 30, 2018 valuation and was shown as an assumption change in the TOL roll forward while the change in initial per capita claims costs were included with experience in the TOL roll forward.
+The demographic actuarial assumptions for retirement, disability incidence, withdrawal, rates of plan participation, and rates of plan election used in the June 30, 2019, valuation were based on the results of the most recent actuarial experience studies for the system, which covered the five-year period ending June 30, 2015.
+The remaining actuarial assumptions used in the June 30, 2019, valuation of the health trust were based on a review of recent plan experience done concurrently with the June 30, 2019, valuation.
+The health care cost trend rate assumption was updated for the June 30, 2019, valuation and was shown as an assumption change in the total OPEB liability (TOL) roll forward while the change in initial per capita claims costs were included with experience in the TOL roll forward.
+The Municipal Bond Index Rate used for this purpose is the June average of the Bond Buyer General Obligation 20-year Municipal Bond Index published weekly by the Board of Governors of the Federal Reserve System.

 The long-term expected rate of return on OPEB investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.

 The target allocation and best estimates of arithmetic real rates of return for each major asset class, as provided by TRS's investment consultant, are summarized in the following table:

+Expected

-Target Expected Geometric Real Rate
+Target Real Rate

 Asset Class Allocation of Return

-Global Equity 58.0% 5.1%
+Global Equity 58.0% 5.4%

-Fixed Income 9.0% 1.2%
+Fixed Income 9.0% 0.0%

-Real Estate 6.5% 3.8%
+Real Estate 6.5% 4.3%

-Private Equity 8.5% 6.3%
+Private Equity 8.5% 7.7%

-Other Additional Categories 17.0% 3.2%
+Other Additional Categories 17.0% 2.5%

-Cash 1.0% .9%
+Cash 1.0% (.5)%

 Total 100%